rlehfeld/rpyc-ng/docs/docs/servers.rst

 .. _custom-servers:

-Custom RPyC Servers
+Custom RPyC-NG Servers
 -------------------
-Starting an RPyC server that exposes your service is quite easy -- when you construct the :class:`rpyc.utils.server.Server` instance, pass it your :class:`rpyc.core.service.Service` factory.
+Starting an RPyC-NG server that exposes your service is quite easy -- when you construct the :class:`rpyc.utils.server.Server` instance, pass it your :class:`rpyc.core.service.Service` factory.
 You can use the following snippet::